jimhester/wercker-step-r-dependencies/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Changelog

+## 0.0.4
+- Add repos option and use BiocInstaller if it is available and repos are not set.

+## 0.0.3
+- Shellcheck and explicitly check error status

 ## 0.0.2
 - Correct silly typo